ajpirzada/LinearRationalExpectationsModel/README.md

 ### 2. Using Google Colab
 To run the **NKmodelSimulations.ipynb** file on Google Colab, follow these steps:

-i.
-Go to your *google drive* (online). ii.
-Under *My Drive*, there will be a folder called *Colab Notebooks*.
-If not, create one. iii.
-Upload both the files to this folder.
-Make sure that you upload the toolkit file with exactly the same name i.e. **REmodelToolkit.py**. iv.
-Open the **NKmodelSimulations.ipynb** file.
+1. Go to your *google drive* (online).
+2. Under *My Drive*, there will be a folder called *Colab Notebooks*.
+If not, create one.
+3. Upload both the files to this folder.
+Make sure that you upload the toolkit file with exactly the same name i.e. **REmodelToolkit.py**.
+4. Open the **NKmodelSimulations.ipynb** file.
-v.
-Connect and run the cells under SET PATH FOR TOOLKIT IN GOOGLE DRIVE.
+5. Connect and run the cells under SET PATH FOR TOOLKIT IN GOOGLE DRIVE.

 ```python
 # This line imports the necessary functionality to interact with your Google Drive from within the Colab notebook.